-If the machine is installed with a height higher than the maximum allowed in free mast, it must always have the vertical component anchored to the structure of the building at regular intervals in order to guarantee complete reliability in respect to safety regulations.
-The anchors must be set in place by using the proper assembly platform or alternative means as long as these are suitable for this use, such as hydraulic platforms, traditional scaffolding towers or by making use of any balconies the building may have etc. In any case, the operator must be equipped with all personal protection equipment, as expected, such as safety harnesses, safety shoes, hard hats, gloves etc. Moreover, this operation must be carried out by taking all the necessary precautions based on experience and good practice of those who work with heights.
+If the machine is installed with a height higher than the maximum allowed in free mast, it must always have the vertical component anchored to the structure of the building at regular intervals to guarantee complete reliability in respect to safety regulations.
+The anchors must be set in place by means suitable for this use, such as hydraulic platforms, traditional scaffolding towers or by making use of any balconies the building may have etc. In any case, the operator must be equipped with all personal protection equipment, as expected, such as safety harnesses, safety shoes, hard hats, gloves etc. Moreover, this operation must be carried out by taking all the necessary precautions based on experience and good practice of those who work with heights.
 More information and precautions on how to operate will be given further on in this manual.
 However, the user is obliged to verify the chosen structure's suitability in withstanding the force exerted by the anchors and utilize mounting components such as anchor bolts, which are suitable for the type of wall to which the machine is to be anchored.